Aam panna recipe and Bengali Aam pora’r shorbot recipe

 after blending well thick aam ka panna or aam panna concentrate is ready

 • Aam Panna is ready.
 Serve it chilled with a few more cubes.
-If you wish, can sprinkle a little amount of roasted cumin-red chilli-black pepper powder on the top of this mango drink.
+If you wish, you can sprinkle a little amount of roasted cumin-red chilli-black pepper powder on the top of the drink.
 And garnish it with mint leaves.

-• 1st step – For making bengali aam pora’r shorbot(sharbat), you don’t need to peel off the mangoes’ skin.
-You should wash and clean the mangoes and pat the mangoes dry with a kitchen towel.
+• 1st step – For making aam pora’r shorbot, you do not need to peel the mangoes’ skin.
+You should wash and clean the mangoes and pat them dry with a kitchen towel.

-• 2nd step – Now place the mangoes on the direct flame (slow flame).
+• 2nd step – Now place the mangoes on the direct flame (slow flame) of a gas stove.
 Gradually, let the skin burn.
-When one side turned black in color, turn the mango with the help of a thong.
-Wait till the other side gets done in the same way.
+When one side turns black, then turn the mango with the help of a thong.
+Wait till the other side also gets black.

-• 3rd step – Once the mango totally roasted up, remove it from the flame and cool it down.
+• 3rd step – Once the mango is perfectly roasted, remove it from the flame and cool it down.

-• 4th Step – After cooling down takes its skin off.
-Take all the pulp out by squeezing the roasted mangoes using your hand.
+• 4th Step – After cooling down, take its skin off.
+Take all the pulp out by squeezing the mango using your hand.

-• Bengali aam pora’r shorbot aka aam er pana is ready, serve it with ice cubes and sprinkling roasted spices, enjoy the drink.
+• Aam pora’r shorbot is ready, serve it with ice cubes and sprinkling roasted spices on the top, and enjoy the drink.

 Tips

-• Sometimes the water which we use for boiling the raw mangoes tastes slightly bitter after boiling the mangoes in it.
-Before adding that water to the blender, should taste it, it can ruin the taste of this drink.
+• Sometimes the water which we use to boil the raw mangoes tastes slightly bitter.
+So before adding that water to the blender, you should taste it; it can ruin the taste of this drink.

-• Here I have used whole red chili for making the roasted spices.
+• Here I have used a whole red chilli while making the roasted spices.
 You may skip using red chilli.
-You may add it if you love to relish the spicy version of this juice.
-That’s not essential, adding red chili is totally up to you.
+That’s not essential; adding red chilli is totally up to you.

-1 thought on “aam panna recipe – bengali kacha aam er sorbot/ Bengali aam pora’r shorbot recipe”
+1 thought on “Aam panna recipe and Bengali Aam pora’r shorbot recipe”

 1. Beautiful Tips and techniques of preparing Aam Panna.
 Your Recipe is one of its kind and can add to a different taste.
 Aam Panna is loved by everyone in my family.
 Therefore I have saved your recipe to make it in this summers and share happiness and blessing to stay healthy to everyone.
 Thanks for sharing Bengali tips and tricks to add a new shade to the same blind.